rocksdanister/lively-gallery/Web/The Spirit/README.md

 # The Spirit

-Modified from [Edan Kwan's spirit](https://github.com/edankwan/The-Spirit) for livly by Dani John
+Modified from [Edan Kwan's spirit](https://github.com/edankwan/The-Spirit) for lively by Dani John